prestontasoff/ESPM_112L_24/Week_3.md

-# Welcome to Week 3 lab!
+# Welcome to Week 3 of ESPM 112 lab!

 ## This week we're going to be looking at metagenome assembly- what it is, how to do it, and best practices.

-## Your samples are enormous (some of the .fastq files are >65GB!) so we're not going to be able to do metagenome assembly on all of these today.
+## Your samples are enormous (some of the uncompressed .fastq files are >65GB!) so we're not going to be able to do metagenome assembly on all of these today.

 ## What we are going to do is an overview of metagenome assembly- what it is, how to run it, and what software to use.

-### First, [here's a link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169662) to a nice review by Vollmers et al. that describes the most popular software packages for metagenome assembly.
+### First, [here's a link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169662) to a nice paper by Vollmers et al. that describes the most popular software packages for metagenome assembly.
 It'll be a nice resource for you in the future if you encounter this again.

 ### Second, let's go over the methods we use in our lab and why we use them.